VandyHacks/vaken/docs/docs/dev/auth.md

 Our authentication is centered around OAuth, and `UserTypes` that are associated with certain users.
 These consist of `Hacker`, `Organizer`, and `Sponsor`.
 Each of these correspond to the ability to see different pages and have different functionality.

-## AuthContext

-The AuthContext is utilized in the [index.ts of the client](https://github.com/VandyHacks/vaken/blob/staging/src/client/app.tsx).
-By default, it will make users the `Hacker` type.

 ## User Types

 ### Hacker Type